More "Senior" (F1)

 gave us more than just the cars.
 In 1962, below left, "Miss

-Matcham's Park (Ringwod, nr.
-Bournemouth) in 1961
+Matcham's Park (Ringwood) in 1961

-what were you or your parents earning in 1961?
+What were you or your parents earning in 1961?
 A

 Leeds United